Chris Cramer, Founder & Executive Director

 Angela is the fifth generation of the Reeves ʻOhana making their home in Kuliʻouʻou, Oʻahu.
 A 1999 graduate of the William S. Richardson School of Law with an Environmental Law Certificate, Angela currently practices family law.
 Angela also holds a B.A. in Political Science from the University of Washington.
 Following in the tradition of her ancestors, Angela is committed to protecting the natural and cultural resources remaining in Kuliʻouʻou and the surrounding communities.

 Max Mukai was born in Waialae and his Ohana is from Kuliouou.
 He is a kupa aina of the place his family has been for over 100 years.
 He graduated from Pepperdine University, with a Bachelor of Science and a Masters of Business Administration.
 He has a passion for fishponds and teaching the community about the incredible innovation of the ancestors.

 Jeannine Johnson, Secretary

 Born and raised in Niu, Jeannine’s ‘ohana is from Miloli‘i and have been lawai‘a (fishermen and women) for generations in Kona Hema.
 A 1976 graduate of Kamehameha Schools, Jeannine is passionate about the preservation of Hawaiian culture, its traditions, and language.
-She works at Queen’s Native Hawaiian Health Program and volunteers her time on several non-profit boards in the East Honolulu community.
+She is the Trust Services Manager for King Lunalilo Home and Trust, and volunteers her time on several non-profit boards in the East Honolulu community.
 With 40 years of administrative work experience, Jeannine has utilized her effective organizational and secretarial skills as Maunalua Fishpond Heritage Center’s Secretary since 2007.